Galapagos Islands Cruises Reviews 2023

 Bird life in the Galapagos is much more abundant and varied only for the fact that it had been considerably easier for birds to achieve the islands than mammals or reptiles.
 To get a reptile or mammal to reach Galapagos, it needed to endure for weeks or even months traveling by sea, clinging to a floating tree or mass of vegetation.
 Once it arrived, it had to beat the odds and locate food along with an ecological niche where it might luckily resist.
 Birds, however, could fly to and from Galapagos effortlessly.
 Even smaller species such as finches could be arrived to Galapagos by powerful storms.
 Nowadays, it’s normally these smaller Galapagos species that have mutated to become endemic.
 Like many creatures, birds’ cyclical lives, they copulate, nest and migrate at certain time of the year.
 Here’s your guide to be sure that you are able to see your beloved Galapagos marine species on the next trip!

-Keep reading: Nemo 3
+Keep reading: Cruise Nemo 1 Itinerary A

 GALAPAGOS CRUISES 2024